Colorado Dog Breeder Licensing Requirements

 Quick Summary

-Colorado requires dog breeders to get a license through the Pet Animal Care and Facilities Act (PACFA) if they sell or transfer more than 24 dogs per year.
-The Colorado Department of Agriculture runs this program and has different license types for small and large breeders.
+Colorado requires dog breeders to obtain a license under the Pet Animal Care and Facilities Act (PACFA) if they sell, transfer, or adopt more than 24 dogs per year.
+The Colorado Department of Agriculture administers this program and issues different license categories based on the number of dogs transferred annually.
+Breeders who transfer 24 or fewer dogs per year are classified as hobby breeders and are exempt from licensing requirements.

 Annual Fee $450 (small-scale) / $550 (large-scale)